DHRI-Curriculum/NLTK_DHRI/lessons.md

 print(stops)
 ```

 Now we want to go through all of the words in our text, and if that word is in the stop words list, remove it from our list.
-Otherwise, skip it.
-The code below is VERY slow (there's a faster option beneath it).
-The way we write this in Python is:
+Otherwise, we want it to skip it.
+(The code below is VERY slow, so it may take some time to process).
+The way we can write this in Python is:

 ```python
 text1_stops = []